jlleongarcia/jlleongarcia/content/blog/ai-comercial-groq-yt.md

 {{< /dropdown >}}

-And once you are done, deploy it as a Docker Compose Stack:
+And once you are done, deploy the AI youtube summarizer as a **Docker Compose Stack**:

 ```yml
 version: '3.8'